Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 Most people with fibromyalgia and chronic fatigue syndrome have leaky gut and food sensitivities.
 These sensitivities can be hard to pinpoint as they result in delayed symptoms that are not life threatening.

-The most common food sensitivities include gluten, corn, dairy, soy, peanuts and sugar.
-Some other potential food sensitivities to consider include all grains, eggs, nuts, seeds and nightshade vegetables (tomatoes, potatoes, peppers and eggplant).
+The most common food sensitivities include gluten, corn, dairy, soy, peanuts, and sugar.
+Some other potential food sensitivities to consider include all grains, eggs, nuts, seeds, and nightshade vegetables (tomatoes, potatoes, peppers, and eggplant).

-It can be helpful to do a 28 day elimination diet where you remove all of these and then slowly add these back in one at a time.
+It can be helpful to do a 28-day elimination diet where you remove all of these and then slowly add these back in one at a time.
 You can also do both biofeedback and blood testing to determine what foods are causing stress in your system and an elimination diet to test how you are responding to eliminating certain foods for periods of time.

 Intermittent Fasting:

-Intermittent fasting is a form of fasting cycles between not eating (fasting) and eating (feasting) over a period of time.
+Intermittent fasting is a form of fasting cycle between not eating (fasting) and eating (feasting) over a period of time.
 The benefits of intermittent fasting benefits include cellular repair, autophagy, immune regulation, inflammation levels, and insulin sensitivity.

 It also helps to lower the risk of developing autoimmune and chronic inflammatory conditions such as rheumatoid arthritis.
 Going 16–18 hours between dinner and breakfast is one of the best ways to improve mitochondrial production.
 Your body improves energy efficiency by increasing and strengthening the mitochondria during periods of fasting.
-Consume your meals in a 6-8 hour window such as 11am–7pm or 12–6pm.
+Consume your meals in a 6–8-hour window such as 11 AM–7 PM or 12–6 PM.

-When you do this you enhance cellular healing and reduce neuroinflammation in the body.
+When you do this, you enhance cellular healing and reduce neuroinflammation in the body.
 To learn more about the benefits of intermittent fasting and best intermittent fasting practices, I recommend this article.

 Reduce Stress:

-Reducing stress is a critical for reducing inflammation and improving immune health.
+Reducing stress is critical for reducing inflammation and improving immune health.
 I recommend that you reduce stressors from your life as much as possible.
 Turn off the news, and only look at it once a day or a few times a week for a specific period.
 Reduce your social media use and time on the internet.

 Avoid people and situations that bring you down.
 Surround yourself with loving and uplifting people.
 Engage in uplifting and relaxation-promoting activities.
 Read, try some arts and crafts, play cards or board games, sing, and dance.